psykokwak-com/camarogamepad/README.md

 4. Install the libraries dependencies (from the libraries manager): [ArduinoXInput](https://github.com/dmadison/ArduinoXInput), [Arduino-MCP2515](https://github.com/autowp/arduino-mcp2515)
 5. **Important**: Follow the [instructions and install the XInput boards](https://www.partsnotincluded.com/how-to-emulate-an-xbox-controller-with-arduino-xinput/) from the ArduinoXInput library.
    *(Failure to follow these instructions will result in the device not functioning and potentially bricking your Arduino board.)*
-7. Flash the CamaroGamepad.ino sketch to the arduino
+7. Flash the [CamaroGamePad.ino](https://github.com/psykokwak-com/camarogamepad/blob/main/XBOXController/CamaroGamePad.ino) sketch to the arduino

 ## CAN reverse engineering